pslilysm/sdk-ktx/README.md

 # sdk-ktx
-A lightweight SDK used to assemble mvp and provide utils function Check out app module to know how to use.
+A lightweight SDK used to provide utils function and various extension

 ## usage